Effective Natural Supplements for Migraine Headache Prevention

 To derive the best possible prophylactic effect for migraine patients, it is best to recommend a supplement that contains both butterbur and feverfew, at the dosages and standardized grades proven to reduce the frequency and severity of migraine attacks.
 It is important to make sure that the butterbur extract does not contain pyrrolizidine alkaloids, which are toxic to the liver and may cause other serious problems.

 In conjunction with chiropractic adjustments, soft tissue techniques, acupuncture, stress reduction programs, acupuncture, the removal of foods from the diet that act as triggers, and other treatments shown to be useful in migraine control, the addition of a twice daily supplement containing the effective doses of butterbur and feverfew should also be included in an evidence-based approach to the treatment of migraines.
 In the early stages of a migraine attack the patient can try taking 3-4 capsules as a single dose in an attempt to abort the migraine.
-If this effort fails to halt the migraine, then other standard pharmaceutical drugs designed for migraine control can be used a rescue medication.
+If this effort fails to halt the migraine, then other standard pharmaceutical drugs designed for migraine control can be used as a rescue medication.

 Here is an example of a combination supplement containing butterbur and feverfew, which contains optimal amounts of their medicinal ingredients: